tthorntone/AdNauseam-Wiki/FAQ.md

  Prepare Firefox:

-  1. Open you Firefox Developer Edition and type "about:config" into the url bar.
+  1. Open you Firefox Developer Edition and type `about:config` into the url bar.
 When asked, choose to accept the risks.
-  2. In the config panel, search for "xpinstall.signatures.required".
-Make sure the value is set to "false".
+  2. In the config panel, search for `xpinstall.signatures.required`.
+Make sure the value is set to `false`.

  Install AdNauseam: